The Five Stans of The Silk Road

 Meals Included: Breakfast

 Today is a more relaxed day with some time for further exploration of the city.
 We will visit the strikingly beautiful Navruz Palace, Dushanbe's gleaming centrepiece.
 Hundreds of skilled artisans were appointed to work on the building, with it initially being planned to be built as the largest tea house in the world.
 But when its interior frescoes and mosaic walls turned out to be so impressive, it was instead turned into a palace.
-We will also pay visit to the Museum of Musical Instruments, which, in stark contrast to the palace, is hosted in the front room of a local house!
+We will also pay a visit to the Museum of Musical Instruments, which, in stark contrast to the palace, is hosted in the front room of a local house!
 Ran by passionate local Iqbol Zavkibekov, the museum is packed with a rich collection of Pamiri, Tajik and Central Asian musical instruments.
 Here Iqbol carries on the legacy of his father, a famous Tajik musician, by demonstrating how these traditional instruments are deeply ingrained into the nomadic culture of Central Asia.

 This afternoon has been left free to relax, or perhaps to take a walk through the city's central market to try and barter for fruit, clothes or textiles.